sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ### Nexthop resolution ###

 Nexthop can be to a local DPU or a remote DPU.
-Orchagent must figure out if the endpoint is either local or remote and handle it accordingly
+Orchagent must figure out if the endpoint is either local or remote and handle it accordingly.

+It is also DashEniFwdOrch's responsibility to resolve the neighbor.
+This can be achieved by writing the entry to APP_NEIGH_RESOLVE_TABLE_NAME table.

 ### Dash ENI Forward Orch ###